-An important part of our Contract Campaign is understanding our right to self help -- our right to strike.
-Together we promise to do Whatever It Takes! to achieve the Industry Leading Contract we have earned.
-This promise includes being prepared to execute a legal strike should management fail to negotiate a Contract with us even as they face the strike deadline at the end of the 30-day cooling off period.
+An important part of our Contract Campaign is understanding our right to self help - our right to strike.
+Together we promise to act in unity to achieve the Contract that recognizes our contributions to the success of our airline.
+This promise includes being prepared to execute a legal strike should management fail to negotiate a Contract with us even as they face the strike deadline at the end of the 30-day cooling off period..

 Strike Preparedness begins long before a strike deadline.
-Our strike preparations are well underway and we will continue our work throughout our Contract Campaign, both as a means to execute a successful strike should it become necessary and as means to demonstrate to management that we are not only willing, we are ready to do Whatever It Takes!
+Our strike preparations are well underway and we will continue our work throughout our Contract Campaign, both as a means to execute a successful strike should it become necessary and as means to demonstrate to management that we are not only willing, we are ready to act.

-Read the legal analysis prepared by AFA legal on our right to strike.
+This flyer contains information about our strike strategy and our legal analysis prepared by AFA legal on our right to strike.
 Review the information and share it with your flying partners.
-We encourage you to also attend one of our Local Council Strike Preparedness Seminars taking place around the system, or consider hosting a seminar at your house.
+We encourage you to also attend your Local Council Strike Education Meetings taking place around the system, or consider hosting a seminar at your house.
 Contact your Local Council for details.

 The First CHAOS Campaign